 In Chondromalacia Patella, the kneecap tracks abnormally making everyday activities difficult, interfering with sports, and causing knee pain.
-The condition is common in runners and athletes, especially in activities that involve a lot of running, and can affect young, healthy individuals, as well as older adults.
+The condition is common in runners and athletes, especially in activities that involve a lot of running.
+And it can affect young, healthy individuals, as well as older adults.
 Chondromalacia patella is one of the causes of patellofemoral pain syndrome.

 The kneecap ends up scraping the bones underneath the knee when the person moves the knee.
 The patella, or kneecap, is the largest “sesamoid” bone in the body, and it plays a crucial role in the bending and straightening of the knee.
 When there is a problem with the patella, the knee joint becomes unstable and movement becomes difficult and/or painful.

-Taping, strengthening exercises, and stretching are typical treatments for Chondromalacia Patella, which may work for a short period of time, but generally do not cure the condition.
+Taping, strengthening exercises, and stretching are typical treatments for Chondromalacia Patella.
+These treatments may work for a short period of time.
+But generally do not cure the condition.
 Regenerative Orthopedics, on the other hand, can improve patellar tracking and relieve the symptoms of Chondromalacia Patella.

 Surgery is becoming more and more common for various knee conditions, and in some cases may be indicated.
 But unless a person is dealing with a fracture or a complete ligament rupture, a more conservative option should be considered.